solygambas/svelte-projects/README.md

 - counting reviews and displaying ratings average with reactive values.
 - handling user inputs with reactive values.
 - adding transitions with svelte/transition.
+- getting the data from the store.
+- understanding onMount and onDestroy states.

 Based on [Svelte Crash Course](https://www.youtube.com/watch?v=3TVy6GdtNuQ) by Brad Traversy (2021).